“Innocence” by Lovis Corinth

 Degenerate Art Exhibition

-Lovis Corinth (1858 – 1925) was a German artist and writer whose work as a painter and printmaker realised a synthesis of impressionism and expressionism.
+Lovis Corinth (1858 – 1925) was a German artist whose work achieved a synthesis of impressionism and expressionism.
 Corinth studied in Paris and Munich and joined the Berlin Secession group.
-Corinth was initially antagonistic towards the expressionist movement, but after a stroke in 1911 his style loosened and took on many expressionistic qualities.
-Corinth’s use of colour became more vibrant, and his art gained increased vitality and power.
+Corinth was initially antagonistic towards the expressionist movement.
+However, after a stroke in 1911, his style loosened and took on many expressionistic qualities.
+Corinth’s use of color became more vibrant, and his art gained increased vitality and power.

-- How do you respond to this painting?
+- What is your response to this painting?

 - Title: Innocence